Home » Blog » Jew Town Kochi: Things to Do on a One Day Walking Trip

 Jew town Kochi, a place to visit in Kerala

-The sign board to Kochi Jew Town, a place to visit in Kochi.
+Jew Town Kochi is a place to visit in Kochi, Kerala

-Jew Town, Kochi is a fascinating place that tells you the story of multiculturalism and tolerance that existed in this land more than 500 years ago.
-The major attractions of Jew Town are Mattancherry Palace, Paradesi Synagogue, and Jew Street.
+Jew Town, Kochi is a fascinating place that tells you the story of multiculturalism and tolerance that existed in Kochi for over two thousand years.
+The major attractions of Jew Town are Mattancherry Palace, Paradesi Synagogue, Sarah Cohen’s Embroidery Shop, and Jew Street.

 Mattancherry Palace